ayakar/next-visualization/README.md

 - **Line chart** (Chart.js) showing average risk rating per year, with per-risk-factor breakdown in the tooltip.
 - **Table** with server-paginated rows (10/page) and per-column sorting.
 - **Shared filter bar**: year, asset, business category, individual risk factors.
 All three views react to the same filters.
-- Keyboard navigable; Lighthouse 98 a11y / 95 perf.
+- Keyboard navigable, with a focus on accessible markup and semantics.

 ## Architecture